Anusree6154s/dsa-practise/DSA-JA-102/2. Prefix Sum/README.md

 - Output : suffixSum[] = {60, 50, 30, 20, 15}

 ### <u>Problems</u>

-Common Problems:
+- Chatgpt
    1. Range Sum Queries:
       - Given an array of numbers and multiple queries asking for the sum of elements within a specified range, precompute the suffix sum array and use it to efficiently answer the queries.
    2. Maximum Subarray Sum:
       - Given an array of integers, find the contiguous subarray with the largest sum.
       - This problem can be solved by computing the suffix sum array and then finding the maximum subarray sum among all suffixes.
    3. Minimum Subarray Length with Sum at Least K:
       - Given an array of integers and an integer k, find the length of the smallest contiguous subarray with a sum at least k.
       - This problem can also be solved using the suffix sum array along with binary search.
    4. Count of Subarrays with Given Sum:
       - Given an array of integers and an integer target, count the number of contiguous subarrays whose sum is equal to the target.
       - This problem can be efficiently solved using the suffix sum array along with a hashmap to store the prefix sums.
    5. Minimum Window Subarray Sum:
       - Given an array of positive integers and a target sum, find the minimum length of a contiguous subarray whose sum is greater than or equal to the target sum.
       - This problem can be solved using the sliding window technique along with the suffix sum array.

 ## .
 Relation between Prefix and Suffix <a id="relatio"></a>

 sum= prefix at i +suffix at i+ element at i
 => suffix at i= sum-prefix at i + element at i
 => **suffix[i] = sum - prefix[i] +arr[i]**

 ## .
 Prefix and Suffix Problems <a id="both"></a>

+- Crio
-1. Find Equal Partistion Index
+  1. Find Equal Partition Index
+- Chatgpt
-2. Maximum Subarray Sum Circular:
+  1. Maximum Subarray Sum Circular:
       - Given a circular array of integers, find the maximum possible sum of a non-empty subarray.
       - This problem can be solved by applying both prefix sum and suffix sum techniques.
       - You can compute the maximum subarray sum within the original array using the Kadane's algorithm and handle the circular aspect by computing the maximum subarray sum for the inverted array (where signs are flipped) and subtracting the sum of the inverted array from the total sum of the original array.
-3. Split Array Largest Sum:
+  2. Split Array Largest Sum:
       - Given an array of positive integers and an integer m, partition the array into m non-empty contiguous subarrays and minimize the largest sum among these m subarrays.
       - This problem can be solved using dynamic programming with prefix sum and suffix sum arrays.
       - You can iterate through the possible partition positions and use the prefix sum and suffix sum arrays to efficiently compute the sum of each subarray.
-4. Valid Mountain Array:
+  3. Valid Mountain Array:
       - Given an array of integers, determine if the array can be rearranged into a mountain array.
 A mountain array is defined as an array that first increases to a peak element and then decreases.
       - This problem can be solved using both prefix sum and suffix sum techniques.
       - You can find the peak element using prefix sum and suffix sum arrays and check if it satisfies the mountain array conditions.
-5. Minimum Moves to Equal Array Elements II:
+  4. Minimum Moves to Equal Array Elements II:
       - Given an integer array, find the minimum number of moves required to make all array elements equal, where a move is incrementing or decrementing any element by 1.
       - This problem can be solved using the median value of the array and prefix sum and suffix sum techniques to compute the total number of moves required.

 ## 4. Subarray, Subsequence, Subset, Substring <a id="sub"></a>